 In August 2023, our board of directors authorized a stock repurchase program of up to \$100 million of our outstanding Class A common stock.
 The timing and amount of any stock repurchases is determined based on market conditions, stock price and other factors, and the program does not require us to repurchase any specific number of shares of Class A common stock.
 The program has no expiration date but it may be modified, suspended or terminated at any time.
 The stock repurchase program is funded from available cash and cash equivalents.
 All repurchased shares under the share repurchase program will be retired.
-During the three months ended September 30, 2023, we repurchased and retired 907,219 shares of Class A common stock for a total cost of \$12.6 million, exclusive of excise tax, at an average price of \$13.87 per share.
+During the three months ended September 30, 2023 March 31, 2024, we repurchased and retired 907,219 530,007 shares of Class A common stock for a total cost of \$12.68 0 million, exclusive of broker fees and excise tax, taxes, at an average price of \$13.87 15.17 per share.
+Broker fees and excise taxes incurred on share repurchases represent direct costs of the repurchase and are recorded as part of the cost basis.